-Sullivan, a Democrat, was the representative for Missouri's 11th congressional district from 1949 to 1952.
+Sullivan was the representative for Missouri’s 11th congressional district and was a Democrat.
+He served from 1949 to 1952.

 From Jan 1941 to Jan 1951, Sullivan missed 2 of 663 roll call votes, which is 0.3%.
 This is better than the median of 3.1% among the lifetime records of representatives serving in Jan 1951.
 The chart below reports missed votes over time.